Thursday, October 31, 2024

 It's all walking distance to busy streets with buses, but the closer you get to prime lake property, the bigger and snazzier the houses are, until you get proper mansions across the street from the lakes.

-The 'Chain of Lakes' themselves (Harriet, Bde Maka Ska, Cedar, and Lake of the Isles) are ringed in public parkland:
+The 'Chain of Lakes' themselves are ringed in public parkland:

-you can walk/wheel around all four, and if you follow the connecting path along Minnehaha Creek, you'll reach the Mississippi River and can continue along that too.
+you can walk/wheel around all four, and if you follow the connecting path along the Creek, you'll reach the River and can continue along that too.

 It's genius public planning--thank you to city ancestors like Theodore Wirth who worked hard to make it happen!